nagamanicg/ENPM611-Team_1_Poetry-Issue-Analyzer/README.md

 # ENPM611 Project Application Template

-This is the template for the ENPM611 class project.
-Use this template in conjunction with the provided data to implement an application that analyzes GitHub issues for the [poetry](https://github.com/python-poetry/poetry/issues) Open Source project and generates interesting insights.

-This application template implements some of the basic functions:
+This project involves developing an application that analyzes GitHub issues from the Poetry open-source project to generate meaningful insights.
+The application retrieves data from a JSON file (poetry_issues.json) and performs detailed analyses to identify trends, highlight key contributors, and categorize issue types—providing a comprehensive view of the project’s ongoing activity and user engagement.

+The application includes several core modules:

-- `data_loader.py`: Utility to load the issues from the provided data file and returns the issues in a runtime data structure (e.g., objects)
+`data_loader.py` – A utility that loads issues from the provided data file and returns them in a structured runtime format (e.g., as Python objects).

-- `model.py`: Implements the data model into which the data file is loaded.
-The data can then be accessed by accessing the fields of objects.
+`model.py` – Defines the data model into which the JSON file is loaded, allowing convenient access to issue attributes through object fields.
-- `config.py`: Supports configuring the application via the `config.json` file.
-You can add other configuration paramters to the `config.json` file.
-- `run.py`: This is the module that will be invoked to run your application.
-Based on the `--feature` command line parameter, one of the three analyses you implemented will be run.
-You need to extend this module to call other analyses.

-With the utility functions provided, you should focus on implementing creative analyses that generate intersting and insightful insights.
+`config.py` – Handles configuration parameters for the application using the config.json file.
+Additional configuration options can be added as needed.

+`run.py` – The main entry point for running the application.
+Based on the --feature command-line argument, it executes one of the implemented analyses.
+This module can be extended to integrate additional analytical features.

-In addition to the utility functions, an example analysis has also been implemented in `example_analysis.py`.
-It illustrates how to use the provided utility functions and how to produce output.
+An example analysis is provided in `example_analysis.py`, which demonstrates how to use the utility modules and how to generate analytical outputs.

 ## Setup